Wading Pool Admission Requirements

 - No playing at the bottom of the slide.

-- We understand the importance for families and friends to capture precious moments in a picture.
-To ensure it is a positive experience for all patrons, specific procedures are required when using video and photographic equipment such as cameras, video cameras, camera phones, etc. For more details, please consult the Wading Pool Attendant.
+- To ensure a positive experience at our facilities for all patrons, specific procedures are required when using video and photographic equipment such as cameras, video cameras, camera phones, etc. For more details, please consult the Wading Pool Attendant.

 - The use of all technological devices is prohibited in washrooms, change rooms and locker rooms.